Subaru-PFS-GA/ga_targeting/docs/00_introduction.md

 The targeting tool is currently distributed as Python source.
 It is intended to be used as a command-line tool and not as a library, though parts of it, such as plotting, can be useful for other purposes.

-The targeting tool depends on the `ga_isochones` library, the `gurobipy` linear program optimization library and several standard Python libraries.
+The targeting tool depends on the `ga_common` and `ga_isochrones` libraries, the `gurobipy` linear program optimization library, several common PFS libraries as well as some standard Python libraries.
 See Chapter 1 for more details on installation.

 ## 0.2 Terminology